urgap/urgap/docs/source/third_party.rst

 * **Latest Tag Support**: Optionally tag containers as ``latest`` to ensure changes are reflected immediately

 .. important::
-   When your pipeline uses the ``latest`` image tag, it will be automatically updated on each image pull.
+    When your orchestration platform references container images with the ``latest`` tag, it will pull the newest image associated with that tag whenever a deployment occurs.

-   This is particularly useful in orchestration platforms like Kubernetes, where pulling the latest tag ensures your deployments always use the most recent urgap version without requiring manual intervention.
+    As a result, your deployments will always run the most recently built **urgap** version without manual version management.
+This is particularly beneficial in development and UAT environments.

 Getting Started
 ***************